-Product Stewardship and Extended Producer Responsibility are systemic approaches to reduce the life-cycle environmental and societal impacts of products and packaging.
+Product Stewardship and Extended Producer Responsibility are systems-based solutions to reduce the life-cycle environmental and societal impacts of products and packaging.

 Product Stewardship is the act of minimizing the health, environmental, and social impacts of a product and its packaging throughout its life cycle.
 The producer of the product has the greatest ability to minimize adverse impacts, but other stakeholders such as suppliers, retailers, and consumers also play a role.

-Extended Producer Responsibility (EPR) is a product stewardship policy approach that makes consumer goods companies responsible for managing their products and packaging when consumers are finished with them.
+Extended Producer Responsibility (EPR) is a is a product stewardship policy framework to help create sustainable systems that continually reuse the materials in commerce according to their highest and best use.
+It is a foundational circular economy policy that helps increase the redesign, reuse and recycling of products and packaging by shifting funding and sometimes program management for these services from local governments, taxpayers and ratepayers to the producers of products and packaging and their consumers.
 EPR policy has two related features: (1) shifting financial and management responsibility, with government oversight, upstream to the producer and away from the public sector; and (2) providing incentives to producers to incorporate environmental considerations into the design of their products and packaging.

 With extended producer responsibility, manufacturers have incentives to design their products to use less material, less toxics, and be recycled at the end of their useful life – turning what was formerly “waste” into the “food” for industry and the next generation of products.